Yakuza 4: Release

 The game was formally announced on July 24, 2009.
 A promotional video was presented at the 2009 Tokyo Game Show.
 It was released on March 18, 2010, in Japan, after a playable demo was released on the Japanese PlayStation Store on March 5.
 Yakuza 4 was released in Europe and North America in March 2011.

 Limited edition apparel was released in Japan and the United States.

-Three new tie-ins were made to shops: Watami's izakaya (和民) on Nakamichi Street, and Cuez Bar and Milestone in the underground.
+Three new tie-ins were made to shops: Watami's izakaya on Nakamichi Street, along with Cuez Bar and Milestone in the underground.
 Advertisements for other companies (such as Nico Nico Douga) are in the game, especially on the walls in the underground.
 Promotional flyers can be found in the underground of the bowling alley, some of which offer discounts on in-game products, and there is advertising on both sets of coin lockers.
 A staff member at Volcano, the pachislot building, will ask for a password obtainable from the 777town website.
 Kamurocho residents' conversations refer to companies such as 777town.